Judge sides with trucking industry in lawsuit over RI truck tolls

 PROVIDENCE, R.I.
 (WPRI) — A federal judge on Wednesday sided with the trucking industry in a long-running lawsuit challenging the constitutionality of Rhode Island’s new network of truck tolls, putting a cloud over one of the state’s key transportation funding sources.

-In a 91-page decision, U.S. District Judge William Smith said the tolling program violated the U.S. Constitution’s commerce clause and federal law.
-He said the state would be “permanently enjoined from charging or collecting tolls … or from enforcing nonpayment of such tolls through penalty” in 48 hours.
+In a 91-page decision issued at 11 a.m., U.S. District Judge William Smith said the tolling program violated the U.S. Constitution’s commerce clause as well as federal law.
+He said the state is “permanently enjoined from charging or collecting tolls … or from enforcing nonpayment of such tolls through penalty” 48 hours from release of his decision.

+“RhodeWorks fails to fairly apportion its tolls among bridge users based on a fair approximation of their use of the bridges, was enacted with a discriminatory purpose, and is discriminatory in effect,” Smith wrote.

+Chris Spear, president and CEO of the American Trucking Associations, hailed the judge’s ruling.

+“We told Rhode Island’s leaders from the start that their crazy scheme was not only discriminatory, but illegal,” Spear said in a statement.
+“We’re pleased the court agreed.
+To any state looking to target our industry, you better bring your A-game… because we’re not rolling over.”

 Spokespersons for the R.I.
-Department of Transportation, the trucking industry and legislative leaders said Wednesday morning they were preparing responses to the ruling.
-Lawyers for the state are likely to appeal the ruling.
+Department of Transportation and legislative leaders said they were preparing responses to the ruling, which the state’s lawyers may appeal.

 The truck tolls were a linchpin of then-Gov. Gina Raimondo’s RhodeWorks transportation funding plan, enacted in 2016, which sought to improve the condition of Rhode Island’s worst-in-the-nation bridges.
 The tolling program specifically levied charges on heavy trucks at multiple locations.

-American Trucking Associations Inc., Cumberland Farms and other businesses filed suit in 2018, arguing that it was unconstitutional for the state to single out one class of vehicles and exempt others.
+American Trucking Associations, Cumberland Farms and other businesses filed suit in 2018, arguing that it was unconstitutional for the state to single out one class of vehicles and exempt others.
 Raimondo insisted at the time that her administration had commissioned a legal analysis showing it was legal.

 Smith initially dismissed the suit in 2019, but his decision was reversed by the 1st U.S. Circuit Court of Appeals later that year, which eventually led to a trial this spring that resulted in Wednesday’s ruling.